James Pellow

 James Pellow is a British actor and writer, known for his work in stage plays, particularly in repertory theatre and for his one-man shows.
 He is noted for his performances of female roles, most notably playing Lady Bracknell in Oscar Wilde's The Importance of Being Earnest on four separate occasions.
 Pellow is originally from the Isle of Wight, where he began his career.

-Early Life and Career Beginnings
+Early life and career beginnings

 Pellow was born in 1955 in Ryde, Isle of Wight, England.
 Prior to his professional theatre career, he worked at the Packs department store in Ryde starting in 1975, initially in the Men's Department and later at the store's "The Coffee Bean" coffee shop.

 He trained with The Actors' Company, London, after leaving his job at Packs and worked in regional theatre.

 Theatre career

 Pellow has an extensive stage career spanning two decades, including numerous performances in repertory theatre and touring productions.